Ultrakill: Reception

 Ultrakill was praised for its movement mechanics and authenticity towards earlier arena shooters and first-person shooters.
 Christopher Livingston of PC Gamer described Ultrakill as faster and "even more metal than Doom Eternal" and commended the game for its verticality.
 It was also described as "[moving] like turbo Doom Eternal", in another PC Gamer article by Dominic Tarason, who noted that it "looks like a PSX game".
 It was also reviewed by Peter Glasgowski of TheGamer, who wrote that "...Ultrakill ticked off every box for me."
 On 15 May 2024, the game had achieved 100,000 Steam reviews with a 98% approval rating.

 On 8 December 2022, Ultrakill gained official controller rumble support, under the guise of being sex toy support.
 Its developer released an official mod called UKbutt, adding support for a plugin called buttplug.io.
 The mod was created by Ultrakill programmer PITR and buttplug.io lead Kyle "qDot" Machulis.
 New Blood CEO Dave Oshry remarked that "at no point when originally testing or discussing the game with Hakita or anyone at [New Blood] were any of us like 'they're gonna want sex'."
-The mod was met with a wave of positive user reviews.
+The mod was met with positive user reviews.